Alysia Marino

 Boulder, CO 80309

-Office: Duane Physics Room F435
+Office: Duane Physics Room F413

 Research Interests:

-I am collaborator on the T2K long-baseline neutrino oscillation experiment in Japan.
+I was a collaborator on the T2K long-baseline neutrino oscillation experiment in Japan.
 This experiment is producing a beam of muon neutrinos and sending them through Japan.
 We detect the neutrinos in a Near Detector, and 295 km away in the Super-Kamiokande Detector.
 T2K has observed the disappearance of muon neutrinos and the appearance of electron neutrinos.
-T2K has also measured oscilations with anti-neutrinos as well, and sees hints for CP violation with neutrinos.
-I'm also interested in measurements of neutrino interaction cross sections in the near detector.
+Prior to T2K, I worked on the MINOS long-basline neutrino oscillation experiment.
+My dissertation research was on solar neutrino data from the Sudbury Neutrino Observatory

 Prospective Graduate Students: Feel free to contact me if you are considering applying to Colorado for graduate school and are interested in experimental particle physics.